mikd418/IS-565/October/README.md

 To use our custom Emby Nuclei template, follow the steps below:

 1. Make sure that you have Nuclei installed on your host.
 2. Start the Emby service.
-By default, Jellyfin will run on port 8096.
+By default, Emby will run on port 8096.
 3. Navigate to your Emby server by visiting http://localhost:8096/ in your browser
 4. Setup Emby with weak credentials.
 Ex: ```admin:admin```
 5. Clone this repository and enter the 'October' directory.